Honolulu: Sports

 Fans of spectator sports in Honolulu generally support the football, volleyball, basketball, rugby union, rugby league, and baseball programs of the University of Hawaiʻi at Mānoa.
 High school sporting events, especially football, are especially popular.
 Honolulu has no professional sports teams, with any prospective teams being forced to conduct extremely long travels for away games in the continental states.
 It was the home of the Hawaii Islanders (Pacific Coast League, 1961–87), The Hawaiians (World Football League, 1974–75), Team Hawaii (North American Soccer League, 1977), and the Hawaiian Islanders (af2, 2002–04).

 The NCAA football Hawaii Bowl is played in Honolulu.
 Honolulu also hosted the NFL's annual Pro Bowl each February from 1980 to 2009.
 After the 2010 and 2015 games were played in Miami Gardens and Glendale, respectively, the Pro Bowl was once again in Honolulu from 2011 to 2014, with 2016 the most recent.
 From 1993 to 2008, Honolulu hosted Hawaii Winter Baseball, featuring minor-league players from Major League Baseball, Nippon Professional Baseball, Korea Baseball Organization, and independent leagues.

-In 2018, the Honolulu Little League team qualified for that year's Little League World Series tournament.
-The team went undefeated en route to the United States championship game, where it bested Georgia's Peachtree City American Little League team 3–0.
-In the world championship game, the team faced off against South Korea's South Seoul Little League team.
-Hawaii pitcher Ka'olu Holt threw a complete game shutout while striking out 8, and Honolulu Little League, again by a score of 3–0, secured the victory, capturing the 2018 Little League World Series championship and Hawaii's third overall title at the Little League World Series.
+Honolulu Little League baseball teams have been successful in the Little League World Series, winning the championship in 2018 and 2022.
+In 2024, Honolulu was the official home of the Pokémon World Championships.